 Given the exceptional circumstance, the following list of what to consider when developing educational experiences for your social studies students outside of the classroom has been developed.
-There are also examples of different ways to approach asynchronous learning experiences that are things that I would consider assigning for my own students and children in the different content strands along with appropriate supporting links.
-Additional resources to support the creation of units can be found at the DOE Continuity of Learning webpage as well as the Social Studies Curriculum & Instruction pages for each of the four content areas (Civics & Government, Personal Finance & Economics, Geography, History).
+There are also examples of different ways to approach learning experiences in the different content strands along with appropriate supporting links.

-For a more tailored collection, check out this collection of tech based curricular resources sorted by grade band and content strand that can be used to support the creation of asynchronous learning experiences for your students.
+For a more tailored collection, check out this collection of tech based curricular resources sorted by grade band and content strand that can be used to support the creation of enrichment learning experiences for students.

 In order to help educators support students with limited or no access to technology, I have compiled examples of age appropriate activities that support enrichment learning about social studies in each of the four content strands.
 The examples in the documents below are meant to be accessible for students regardless of access to technology and are not focused on worksheets.